TIY-Rails-1507/Rails/rails_deployment.md

 If you get that error, it is likely that you simply need to correct the URL e.g. add on '/hotels'

+If you did get this error, make sure you set a `root route` in routes.rb.
+There are comments within that file explaining how to do that.
+(And Daryn knows...)

+## Step 9

+### Update the app

 To re-deploy, simply use Git to push another version of the app to Heroku.

+## Step 10

 ##### Ta-da! :)